assistivetool/AssistiveCam/README.md

 ![AssistiveCam logo](assets/logo.png)

-Electron based camera viewer released under the [MIT License](LICENSE) designed for usage only with keyboard shortcuts, so the camera image always takes up most of your precious screen space.
+Electron based camera viewer released under the [MIT License](LICENSE) designed for usage only with keyboard shortcuts or commands, so the camera image always takes up most of your precious screen space.

 ## Installation and usage